HBLink-org/DMRlink/README.md

 ##PROJECT: Open Source IPSC Client.
-**PURPOSE:** Troubleshooting IPSC performance issues, and create applications such as logging, bridging, etc..
+**PURPOSE:** Troubleshooting IPSC performance issues, and create applications such as logging, bridging, etc.
 **IMPACT:** Potential concern from Motorla Solutions, as IPSC is a proprietary
 **METHOD:** Reverse engineering by pattern matching and process of elimination